nseyedtalebi/leaf/README.md

-# LEAF: A Benchmark for Federated Settings
+# LEAF: A Benchmark for Federated Settings,eventually with differential privacy analysis thanks to Tensorflow Privacy.

 ## Resources